Atebi/appledger/README.md

 - One-time master password

 - Home screen to view all entries.
-Easily view, edit, and delete your entries on this page.
+Easily view, edit, and delete your entries.
 The total number of entries is displayed at the top, and you can search by name, tag, or description.

 - Add new entries with the default template or remove and add fields as you like.

-- View, edit, and delete application data on this screen.
+- View, edit, and delete application data.
   Additionally, you may click on any field to copy its data to the clipboard.